 There are many insurance companies out there that offer comprehensive insurance on your rental car no matter where you are in the world.
-This will no doubt give you more cover than any basic car rental insurance offered by a car rental company, so if you want to be fully covered and have full peace of mind, getting a separate car rental insurance would be the way to go.
-However, you will no doubt have to pay big for this privilege, which begs the question: is car rental insurance worth it?
+This will, no doubt, give you more cover than any basic car rental insurance offered by a car rental company.
+So, if you want to be fully covered and have full peace of mind, getting separate car rental insurance would be the way to go.
+However, you will likely have to pay big for this privilege, which begs the question, is car rental insurance worth it?

-If your current car is already insured, should it be in New Zealand if you own a car there, or back in your home country, your insurance usually does not apply to a rental car.
-Rental car insurances is a separate item from your rental car insurance.
+If your own car is already insured, should it be in New Zealand or overseas, your insurance usually does not apply to a rental car.
+Car insurance is a separate item from your rental car insurance.

 More About Car and Campervan Rental Insurance for New Zealand